Applying for T32 Grants

 The National Institutes of Health (NIH) T32 institutional training grants support predoctoral, postdoctoral, and short-term research training experiences in specified areas of biomedical, behavioral, and clinical research.
 This funding is also referred to as the Ruth L. Kirschstein Institutional National Research Service Award (NRSA).
 The program is designed to ensure that a diverse and highly trained workforce is available to assume leadership roles to advance the nation's biomedical and clinical research agenda.
 T32s support project periods up to five years in duration and are renewable.

 NIH T32 institutional training grants are awarded to an eligible institution, such as UCSF, to develop or enhance research training opportunities for individuals selected by the institution.
 The individual training programs are headed by a leader in the area of focus, the named Principal Investigator on the grant.
 Within the program, faculty members serve as mentors and provide expertise and research opportunities to trainees as part of the training plan.
-CTSI maintains a list of current UCSF awardees of grants funded through the T32 mechanism.
+See current UCSF T32 awards

 NIH Instructions, Forms, FAQs